DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [x] Play sound when player is damaged

 ###### Guns
-- [ ] Buy guns
+- [x] Buy guns
-	- [ ] Put a cost field in the scriptable object
+	- [x] Put a cost field in the scriptable object
-	- [ ] Make a game object (like an item frame in Minecraft) that holds the gun prefab.
+	- [x] Make a game object (like an item frame in Minecraft) that holds the gun prefab.
 When the player interacts with this object, they can buy the gun
 - [ ] Scriptable objects for gun variations
 - [ ] Prefabs for gun variations

 TODO: 12-30

-- [x] Guns
+- [x] Guns Buying and selling

 TODO: 12-31

+- The rest of guns
+- Dynamic reticle support (Add a cursor type getter in the interactable interface)
 - Make interface for objects that should be saved and loaded
 - Make a level script to set up keeping the player's information between levels.